codozor/fwkeeper/README.md

 3. For each forward:
    - Locate the pod
    - Verify pod is running
-   - Establish SPDY connection
+   - Establish SPDY connection to pod
    - Forward ports
-   - Reconnect on failure (1 second retry delay)
+   - Reconnect on failure (exponential backoff: 100ms → 30s with jitter)
 4. Listen for interrupt signal (Ctrl+C)
 5. Gracefully shutdown all forwarders